UK Guide To Ethical Eco-Friendly Christmas Decorations

 Etsy has always been another of my favourite places to browse for ethical and/or eco-friendly Christmas decorations.

 If you’ve not used Etsy before, it’s a giant marketplace full to the brim of independent crafters and makers, all selling their mainly handmade wares.
-Etsy has also got a healthy vintage department if you’re looking to pick up vintage Christmas decorations.
+It also has a healthy vintage department if you’re looking to pick up Christmas decorations from yesteryear.

 I’ve found a whole host of eco-friendly decorations for your perusal, all made from natural materials.
-From handmade macrame candy cane decorations made from cotton, or felted wool decorations for your tree to reusable hessian banners that can be reused year after year.
+These include handmade macrame candy cane decorations made from cotton, clay tree decorations and reusable hessian banners that can be reused year after year.

-I’ve also found stockings made from natural linen to homemade felt decorations.
+I’ve also found stockings made from natural linen.
 Basically, if you can think of it, I bet you someone clever and crafty person has made it on Etsy!

 Products shown